Polaris winner Lido Pimienta on a turning point for women in Canadian music

 It's an alienating approach for an artist who sees worldwide fame in her future.
 Pimienta risks it anyway: The cottage set is not her target audience.
 She says she'd like to play fewer hipster shows with overpriced craft beer in downtown Toronto in favour of more diverse crowds, whether in South America, where listeners can immediately understand her lyrics, or in Europe, where her tour takes her next, or just even within the city of Toronto.
 "I need to drop a song that people in North York like so that they can invite me over," she says.

-She's gravitated toward working with and being mentored by Canadian Indigenous artists, including A Tribe Called Red, Tanya Tagaq and Melody McKivor.
+She's gravitated toward working with and being mentored by Canadian Indigenous artists, including A Tribe Called Red, Tanya Tagaq and Melody McKiver.
 "Of course I'm going to keep saying it," Pimienta says about reminding this country of its original sin of colonization, a sin that's back to haunt Canadians with a vengeance.
 And she's off again: "I'm on colonized land.
 I'm a guest of this land.
 I shouldn't live in this nice little place I got going on here.
 I should be living in my country.
 We all should be going back to our country but we're not.
 We're here.
 We're stuck in Canada."

 Colourful, plush horses from Mexico sit on Pimienta's dinner table, as well as a copy of Sarah Rafael Garcia's SanTana's Fairy Tales, a story collection about a Mexican-American community touching on everything from assimilation to murdered transgender women.
 Everything in Lido's world is political.
 Unlike hipsters her own age, she doesn't drink, smoke, party or do anything ironically.